wisdom-oss/authorization-service/docs/models/outgoing/__init__.md

 class Config()
 ```

-Configuration for this data model
+Configuration for this pydantic model

 #### orm\_mode